The History of Smart & Final

 Fun Fact: Before Smart & Final introduced the concept of “cash and carry,” today’s way of self-serve shopping, grocery stores required a clerk to collect goods for the customers.

-Smart & Final’s novel cash and carry store debuted in Long Beach in 1923, also as the company determined that opening grocery locations near customers' businesses would spare them the time and trek to a remote warehouse.
+Smart & Final’s novel cash and carry store debuted in Long Beach in 1923, as the company had determined that opening grocery locations near customers' businesses would spare them the time and trek to a remote warehouse.

 In 1953, Smart & Final merged with Haas, Baruch & Co., keeping the Smart & Final name.
 The company shifted its headquarters to Vernon, California, which was quickly becoming the preferred distribution location for a number of wholesale and retail companies.
 Shortly thereafter, the company was acquired by a leading supermarket chain, Thriftimart, and grew to 83 units.

 In 1984, Thriftimart, Inc. changed its name to Smart & Final Iris Corporation.

 Casino USA, the American subsidiary of Casino Groupe, acquired the company in 1988, liquidating the underperforming Thriftimart stores and shifting the company's resources to an aggressive Smart & Final store modernization and expansion program.
 As a result, within six years, the company doubled its sales to more than $558 million.

 The company ventured outside of the United States in 1993, opening stores in Mexico through a joint partnership, and five years later, acquired United Grocers’ Cash & Carry chain in 1998, expanding its west coast operations from Northern Mexico to the Canadian border.

 In May 2007, Smart & Final was acquired by funds managed by affiliates of Apollo Management, L.P., which led to the company entering a new niche of food retailing when it purchased 27 Southern California Henry’s Farmers Market Fresh stores and eight Texas Sun Harvest stores.
 The following year, Smart & Final debuted Smart & Final Extra! format stores, with larger store footprints and an expanded merchandise selection, opening eight of these stores by year-end.

-Smart & Final later sold the Henry’s and Sun Harvest stores to Sprouts in early 2011.
+Smart & Final later sold the Henry’s and Sun Harvest stores to Sprouts Farmers Markets in early 2011.
 The Company was acquired by Ares Management, a private equity firm, in 2012.